CannotCode67/UE5_Learn/ObsidianNote2024/ObsidianNote/ProgrammingLanguages/C++_By_JamesRaynard/5_AlgorithmsIntroAndLamdaExpression/Video74_Pair Type.md

 We can call `make_pair()` to create a pair variable as well.
 `auto wordpair = make_pair("hello"s, "there"s);`

-C++17 offers feature where we don't need to specify the types, and let the compiler to deduce them.
+C++17 offers feature called CTAD where we don't need to specify the types, and let the compiler to deduce them.
 Whether to use it is up to you, but I prefer writing out the types.
 `pair wordpair {"hello"s, "there"s};`